Code360In/katacoda-scenarios-32/build-docker-img/step4.md

 Stop the python flask server with Ctrl+C.

-Stop and remove the app's docker container
+Stop and remove the app's docker container.

 `docker rm -f app`{{execute}}